ballerina-platform/ballerina-lang/stdlib/stringutils/src/main/ballerina/src/stringutils/Module.md

 ## Module overview

-This module provides utility functions to manipulate built-in `string` data type.
+This module provides utility functions to manipulate the built-in `string` data type.